RS-DAT/JupyterDaskOnSRC/README.md

-A member of the CO [with "developer" privileges](https://servicedesk.surfsara.nl/wiki/display/WIKI/Appoint+a+CO-member+a+developer) can register the current application as a `Catalog Item` and setting up these three parameters:
+A member of the CO [with "developer" privileges](https://servicedesk.surfsara.nl/wiki/display/WIKI/Appoint+a+CO-member+a+developer) can register the current application as a `Catalog Item` (steps 1. and 2. below).
+Once created, the catalog item will allow him/her as well as other members of the
+CO to create and access a workspace with JupyterHub and Dask (step 3. below).
+When creating a workspace, users will be able to set three parameters:

 * the number of worker nodes in the cluster of VMs;
 * (optional) the URL to a conda environment file, employed to configure both the